will093/will093.github.io/about.md

 I am Web developer, Angular expert and JavaScript enthusiast from the vibrant city of Bristol, UK.

-One thing I have realised in my 4 years as a professional web developer, is that I really enjoy learning.
+One thing I have realised in my 4 years as a professional web developer is that I really enjoy learning.
 I enjoy learning new technologies, languages and concepts, as well as learning in order to gain a deeper understanding of things I already (think I) know.
-I hope to share some of what I have learn with others through this blog.
+I hope to share some of what I learn with others through this blog.

 ### Contact me